 Before taking this product, tell your doctor or pharmacist if you are allergic to either telmisartan or amlodipine; or to other calcium channel blockers (such as nifedipine); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, high levels of potassium in the blood (hyperkalemia), loss of too much body water and/or minerals (volume depletion, dehydration), heart disease (such as aortic stenosis, heart failure), bile duct blockage.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, high levels of potassium in the blood (hyperkalemia), loss of too much body water and/or minerals (dehydration), heart disease (such as aortic stenosis, heart failure), bile duct blockage.

 Last reviewed on RxList: 12/30/2014

 This monograph has been modified to include the generic and brand name in many instances.